Rendering & Performance

 You can also capture a specific visual from the current frame buffer (cropped to its arranged bounds):

-For automation (docs/tests), TerminalAppSnapshotRenderer renders a visual tree to an in-memory terminal backend and returns the resulting SVG:
+For automation (docs/tests), TerminalAppSnapshotImageRenderer renders a visual tree to an in-memory terminal backend and saves the resulting image:

 root,